sutrolabs/census-docs/destinations/zendesk.md

 And if anything went wrong, contact the [Census support team](mailto:support@getcensus.com) to get some help.

-## 💡 Things to know about the Zendesk connector
+## 💡 Things to know about the Zendesk destination

 The way that Zendesk updates certain properties is complex.